MLB negotiators meet in person for 1st time since Dec 1

 NEW YORK (AP) — Negotiators for locked-out baseball players and management met in person Monday for the first time since Dec.
 1, the day before the start of the sport’s first work stoppage since 1995.

-Veteran reliever Andrew Miller was the only player to attend the bargaining session.
-Colorado Rockies owner Dick Monfort, the chairman of baseball’s labor policy committee, was accompanied by Deputy Commissioner Dan Halem and executives Morgan Sword and Patrick Houlihan.
+Veteran reliever Andrew Miller was the only player to attend the two-hour bargaining session.

 The players’ association planned to make a counteroffer to management, 11 days after clubs gave the union a proposal when the snail-paced negotiations resumed following a 42-day break.